Engineering Science Undergraduate Major (BS, HBS)

 Restricted Electives or Option

-Students who select an Engineering Science degree option must complete 28 unique credits to meet the option requirement.
+Students who select an Engineering Science degree option must complete a minimum of 28 unique credits to meet the option requirement.
 Refer to each option for a list of its unique courses.

 Engineering Science students who do not select a degree option must choose 28 credits from the following list of approved courses: